R is an open-source programming environment and language designed for statistical computing and graphics.

 You can use R in either interactive or batch modes.
-In either mode, first load the corresponding software module:
+In either mode, first load a corresponding software module:

 module spider r

-usc module collection).
-These modules need to be loaded first because R was built with the GCC 8.3.0 compiler and linked to the OpenBLAS 0.3.8 linear algebra library for improved performance and multi-threading (implicit parallelism).
-Loading the modules also ensures that any R packages installed from source are built using these versions of GCC and OpenBLAS.
+openblas modules.
+These modules need to be loaded first because R was built with the GCC compiler and linked to the OpenBLAS linear algebra library for improved performance.
+Loading the modules also ensures that any R packages installed from source are built using these same versions of GCC and OpenBLAS.
 In addition, loading an R module will automatically load a few common dependency modules.

 Installing a different version of R

-Many popular R packages have already been installed and are available to use after loading one of the R modules.
-Enter the
+Some R packages have already been installed and are available to use after loading an R module.
+Run the

 library() function to view them.
 You can install other R packages that you need in your home or project directories (see the section on installing packages below).

 You can customize the R startup process by creating

 RStudio is available to use on compute nodes via our OnDemand service.

 After loading the module, to run R interactively on a login node, simply enter